VolkerBergen/convertx/README.rst

 ConvertX for the Enduring Word commentary
 =========================================

-Converting Word documents to HTML/JSON, in order to publish our german translation of the Enduring Word commentary at
+Converting Word documents to HTML/JSON to publish our german translation of the Enduring Word commentary at
 `enduringword.de <https://de.enduringword.com/>`_ and `bibleserver.com <https://bibleserver.com/>`_.

 How to convertX